iotaledger/starfish/crates/orchestrator/readme.md

 ```bash
 cargo run --bin orchestrator -- benchmark --consensus mysticeti --committee 4 --loads 200 --mimic-extra-latency --byzantine-nodes 1 --byzantine-strategy chain-bomb
 ```
 In a network of 4 validators, each with a corresponding load generator, each load generator submits a fixed load of 50 tx/s.
-One node is byzantine and follows `Chain-Bomb` Byzantine strategies.
+One node is Byzantine and follows `Chain-Bomb` Byzantine strategies.
 The available options for Byzantine strategies are
 `chain-bomb`, `equivocating-two-chains`, `equivocating-chains-bomb`, `timeout-leader`, `leader-withholding`, `equivocating-two-chains`.

-In case of running in a single region AWS VPC, it's possible to use internal IP addresses to avoid unnecessary costs for data transfer between nodes.
+In case of running in a single region AWS VPC, it's possible to use internal IP addresses to avoid unnecessary costs for data transfer between validators.
 This option can be enabled by adding the `--use-internal-ip-addresses` flag to the `benchmark` command.
 In addition, since the latencies within one region are very small, one can _mimic_ extra latencies matching some geo-distributed setup using the flag `--mimic-extra-latency`.
 So, the command could be

 ```bash